nextcord/nextcord/docs/api.rst

 .. function:: on_auto_moderation_rule_create(rule)

-    Called when a :class:`AutoModerationRule` is created.
+    Called when an :class:`AutoModerationRule` is created.

     .. versionadded:: 2.1